AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 >[!NOTE]
 >
->The "viewed this, viewed that", "viewed this, bought that", and "bought this, bought that" recommendation types are not based on a simple-occurrence metric but rather a more sophisticated collaborative-filtering machine-learning algorithm that looks for "interesting similarities" that are not skewed towards popular products.
+>The "viewed this, viewed that", "viewed this, bought that", and "bought this, bought that" recommendation types are not based on a simple-occurrence metric but rather a more sophisticated collaborative-filtering machine-learning algorithm that looks for *interesting similarities* that are not skewed towards popular products.

 |Type|Description|
 |---|---|